georgematheos/GenWorldModels.jl/readme.md

 memoization and lazy evaluation in a way which supports asymptotically efficient MCMC.

+Note that there is also support for Open Universe Probability Model inference primitives which are not documented yet.

 ### Use
 The `UsingWorld` wraps a "kernel" generative function, and provides the kernel access to a sort of state which can track values for calls